team-school-connect/school-connect/README.md

 `Technolgoies Used: React, Apollo GraphQL, Express, Socket.IO, simple-peer, MongoDB, MUI, react-sketch-canvas, Nodemailer, Mailgun and the Google Maps API.`

 ### Backend
 On the backend, we use apollo-server-express to run our GraphQL server using Express.
-We also have a GET endpoint to retrieve student assignment submissions.
+We also have a GET endpoint to retrieve student assignment submissions for teachers.

 Both GraphQL and Socket.IO are run on the same server.
 A single express-session is shared between GraphQL and Socket.IO for authentication.

 To send account verification and password reset emails we Nodemailer with Mailgun.

+Uploading files through GraphQl was done through the [graphql-upload](https://www.npmjs.com/package/graphql-upload) library which enables GraphQL multipart requests.
+Student submissions are stored locally on the VM.
+The path to the student path submission is stored in MongoDB.

 ### Frontend
 Our React frontend uses React Router for client side routing.
 Most of our components are from the MUI library.